 The Secondary AVID Elective focuses on students in the academic middle who have a desire to go to college and a willingness to work hard.
 These are students capable of completing a rigorous curriculum but need support to achieve success.
 You can watch a brief video overview of the program and the AVID College Readiness System.

 The AVID curriculum is driven by the WICOR method (Writing, Inquiry, Collaboration, Organization, and Reading).

 AVID is offered in the district's middle schools and the three comprehensive high schools as an elective course, through an application and selection process.
-Students learn organizational and study skills, work on critical thinking and ask probing questions, receive academic help from peers and college tutors, and participate in enrichment and motivational activities that make college attainable.
-AVID students will visit college campuses several times each year to explore the different type of campuses and develop a sense of what they want from their own college experience.
+Students learn organizational and study skills, work on critical thinking and ask probing questions, receive academic help from peers and college tutors, and take part in enrichment and motivational activities that make college attainable.
+AVID students will visit college campuses several times each year to explore the different campuses and develop a sense of what they want from their own college experience.